g0v-it/data-inps/README.md

 | api         | a server that manages the web-budget api                      | 29312

+Try http://localhost:29311/sdaas to access blazegraph workbench Try http://localhost:29312/ to test api endpoint

 The first time you start the containers, Docker downloads and builds images for you.
 It will take some time, but don't worry this is done only once.
 Starting servers will then be lightning fast

-To see the container's logs, run `docker-compose logs -f`

 ### Production deployment

 For production deployment a reverse proxy server, with caching capability is required.

-It must provide following public points:
+The reverse proxy should provide following public points:

-- **/** redirects to the project home page (this readme file)
+- **/** redirects to the project home page (i.e. this readme file)
-- **/api/** redirects to api documentation (file README.md in api dir)
-- **/api/v2/* *** redirects to api container
+- **/ldp/{*} *** redirects to api container
-- **/sdaas/sparql** redirects to sparql endpoint of sdaas container
+- **/sparql** redirects to sparql endpoint of sdaas container

-The proxy server must also manage https rpotocol and certificates.
+The revers proxy server must also manage SSL protocol and certificates.

 ## Support